maryjazi/maryjazi/README.md

 ## 🚀 Current Work

-I work on AI-driven research projects in areas such as:
+I work on AI-driven research and development in areas such as:

 - underwater object detection
 - intelligent retrieval systems